 Cybersecurity spending reached US$114 billion in 2018, according to CB Insights.
 Here are the top NASDAQ security stocks of 2019.

-In the list below, the Investing News Network highlights the top five security companies on the NASDAQ year-to-date.
-Numbers were obtained on July 2, 2019 from Investing.com, and all companies listed had market caps between US$50 million and US$500 million at that time.
+Continue reading to learn more about the five top NASDAQ security stocks year-to-date.
+Numbers were obtained on October 1, 2019, from Investing.com, and all companies listed had market caps between US$50 million and US$500 million at that time.

 3. CSPi (NASDAQ:CSPI)